jprester/kript-mind/README.md

 - "what are your functions?"
 - "How can I buy crypto?"

-The bot will be regulary updated with new conversational features.
+The bot will be continuously updated with new conversational features.

 #### Installation